 Have you ever attended a presidential rally?
 What tips would you add?
 Are you planning on attending any rallies in 2016?

-You can only vote for president once every four years.
+You can only vote for a president once every four years.
 Vote with your head and not your emotions.

 Disclosure: This post contains affiliate links to support my travel habit.